5 New WeChat Features That Will Surprise You in 2017

 4. New Media Formats

 WeChat introduced several game-changing features in terms of media on the WeChat platform.
 Music and Video, of course, being the most important.
-Prior to 2016 users couldn’t listen to music or watch video directly through the WeChat platform.
+Prior to 2016 users couldn’t listen to music or watch the video directly on the WeChat platform.

 Both of these WeChat features were added in late 2016 and present new opportunities for marketing and creating viral content for WeChat’s massive user base.
 Musicians and artists are the primary beneficiaries of this change, but marketers and companies can also utilize these features to differentiate themselves from the growing competition among official accounts.